Distributionally robust Kalman filtering with volatility uncertainty: Examples

-In the simulation, we need a nominal model to estimate the real $B^0_t$ and $D^0_t$.
-The procedure is designed as follows.
-Suppose the agent can observe training samples with a much shorter simulation length $T' = 10$.
-Then the agent adopts the EM algorithm to estimate static $B$ and $D$ that are independent of time.
-Obviously, the estimated constant covariance matrices are misspecified.
+In the simulation, the agent needs to specify the noise covariance matrices.
+The procedure is as follows: Assuming the agent observes training samples within a significantly shorter simulation duration $T' = 10$, the agent employs the EM algorithm to estimate static $Q$ and $R$ matrices, which are time-independent.
+Evidently, the estimated constant covariance matrices are misspecified.

-We compare the performance of three filtering methods.
-The first method uses the EM algorithm with the covariance matrices calibrated from the training samples as fixed.
-This serves as an out-of-sample test for a misspecified model.
-Besides, our framework allows any other Kalman-like filters as the reference model.
-The second method considers the worst-case scenario in a Wasserstein ball defined by the OT formulation in \eqref{eq:OT-dist}.
-The third method uses the bi-causal Wasserstein ball instead.
-The radius of the Wasserstein ball plays a critical role in the performance.
-We consider a range of radii from $0.5$ to $4.0$ with a step size of $0.5$.
-For each radius, we simulate $I = 10$ instances.
+We assess the effectiveness of four filtering methods: \begin{enumerate} \item EM: It employs the EM algorithm with constant covariance matrices calibrated from training samples.
+It serves as an out-of-sample test for model misspecification and does not incorporate robustness.
+Additionally, our framework can accommodate other Kalman-like filters as reference models. \item KL: The second method is based on the KL divergence, extending the approach detailed in \cite{zorzi2016robust} to find robust values of $\bar{Q}_t$, $\bar{R}_t$, and $\bar{\Sigma}_{t-1}$. \item OT: The third method adopts the OT formulation in \eqref{eq:OTminimax}. \item BCOT: The fourth method is our bicausal formulation \eqref{eq:minimax}. \end{enumerate} In all methods, the matrices $A_t$ and $C_t$ are known.
+The radius of the Wasserstein ball significantly influences performance.
+We evaluate radii ranging from $0.5$ to $4.0$ in increments of $0.5$.
+Each radius undergoes simulation across $I = 10$ instances.
+To evaluate the precision of the filtered outcome, we introduce the Root Mean Square Error (RMSE) for position measurements at time $t$ of instance $i$ as